Curious about the Musiah Piano Method (or piano methods generally)?

 The Best Piano Method — In Detail

-If you’re looking for the best piano lessons, then you should consider the most effective and best piano method.
+If you’re looking for the best piano lessons, then you really should consider the most effective and best piano method.

 Three of the main piano methods that have been around forever are: